AntonSol919/linkspace/homepage/lns.md

 Keep the file lnskey safe.
 Email the lnsreq.lkp file to AntonSol919+lns at gmail.com
-I will accept /request/free untill some asshole decides to claim the dictionary.
+I will accept /request/free until some asshole decides to claim the dictionary.
 After which I'll probably make it a little more difficult.

 Get a pull request accepted, and you get a :dev name.